 The problem is that none of us want to admit it.

 Apparently it is, according to some.
-We are supposed to be able to take care of not only ourselves and our families, but all the messes that come along with a group of people living together as well.
+We as parents are supposed to be able to take care of not only ourselves and our families, but all the messes that come along with a group of people living together as well.
 Many feel that there is no reason for hiring “help,” and that one should be able to do it all on one’s own.

 I raise my hand here to say that I need help and lots of it.
 I cannot keep it together and I admire those who can – those who, regardless of the number of children who may run through the house with muddy boots while trailing sticky fingers along the wall, are able to rise like a phoenix above the laundry mound and take the high road – all while effortlessly cooking dinner and smiling sweetly.
 With mop raised and Dyson poised, they put all of us less able moms to shame.
 June Cleaver seems to be their idol.
 I hate them for it.
 Only because it makes me look bad.

 I will admit that I’ve called for help.
 With three young children and a busy schedule, let’s just say that my home is not a beacon of cleanliness and order.
 Spurred on by a newfound desire to finally get my act together, I looked around and realized the stark horror of my environment.
 It was bad.
 Really bad.
 And I had already called the cleaning lady.

 How sad is it when you have to clean up for the cleaning lady?
 When you feel so compelled to make things look like you have it together, even though you so don’t?
 How sad is it that we feel compelled to present the veneer of having it all under control when in our heart of hearts we know that the reality of the situation is nothing like our fantasy?
 How sad is it that in spite of your best efforts, you still feel humiliated that your house is not and will never be the spotless showroom that you have seen at others’ places, or on TV, or in the movies.
 The stark reality sets in and you realize that you will never win.
 You will never be like one of those “perfect” moms, not now, not ever.